2018 Program Dates & Details - Nashville:

 ALAG Nashville is a summer intensive running June 4-23, 2018.

-Week One is a stay-away camp that begins Friday, June 9 and ends Friday, June 16, at Golden Wings Retreat Center in Bon Aqua, TN.
+Week One is a stay-away camp that begins on Friday and ends the next Friday, at Golden Wings Retreat Center in Bon Aqua, TN.

 Tickets to the final performance are $15.

 for the 2018 Nashville, TN program here.

 2018 Program Dates & Details - Washington D.C.:

 Act Like a GRRRL NoVa!